bkleinen/bkleinen.github.io/classes/ss2021/info1/notebook/index.md

 You may also decide to just bind the individual parts as simple booklet: [DIY: Buchbinden – Einfache Heftbindung](https://www.youtube.com/watch?v=W1DdJa9XHeI)

+## Update 23.4.2021

+- make sure all pages have the correct orientation!
+(0P otherwise)
+- no empty pages, please.
+- if you want to start with Sketchnotes, [here are some pointers]({{ site.baseurl }}/news/sketchnotes/)
 ### Grading

 To get the points for the Chapter Summaries and Exercises, your Notebook Pages